-Accommodation Administration Guidelines ELA/Literacy Selected Before Testing: Response Options14 Student's accommodations will list "Assistive Capturing Responses."
+Accommodation Administration Guidelines ELA/Literacy Selected Before Testing: Response Options14 Student's accommodations will list "Assistive Capturing Responses" in Pearson Access.
 Materials: External device provided by the student, if needed.
-If the student uses speech-to-text software, such as Dragon® Naturally Speech-to-Text Speaking, then a separate computer must be provided; one to Human Scribe run the assessment on TestNav and a second computer to run the Human Signer software.
-TestNav 8 does not contain embedded speech-to-text Assistive Technology software.
-Device 0 If using Co:Writer or Read&Write extensions for TestNay, no external device is needed.
-These Speech-to-Text extensions will work as expected within a secure assessment in Mathematics Response TestNav.
-Options Test Administrator Training: Test Administrators providing the scribe accommodation must review: Speech-to-Text Appendix C: Protocol for the Use of the Scribe Human Scribe Accommodation and for Transcribing Student Responses.
-Human Signer Appendix K: Human Signing Guidelines (signers only).
-Assistive Technology Note: Check BIE policy in Appendix C of the Test Coordinator Manual Device to see if there are additional requirements for the use of the Human Scribe accommodation for ELA/Literacy.
-Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screenreader to allow the assistive technology to work.
+If the Speech-to-Text student uses speech-to-text software, such as Dragon® Naturally Human Scribe Speaking, then a separate computer must be provided; one to Human Signer run the assessment on TestNav and a second computer to run the Assistive Technology software.
+TestNav 8 does not contain embedded speech-to-text Device Test Administrator Training: Test Administrators providing the scribe accommodation must review: Mathematics Response Appendix C: Protocol for the Use of the Scribe Options Accommodation and for Transcribing Student Responses.
+Appendix K: Human Signing Guidelines (signers only).
+Speech-to-Text Note: Check BIE policy in Appendix C of the Test Coordinator Manual Human Scribe to see if there are additional requirements for the use of the Human Human Signer Scribe accommodation for ELA/Literacy.
+Assistive Technology Note: If a student is using an allowable 3rd party external Assistive Technol-Device ogy that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screenreader to allow the assistive technology to work.
 Assistive technology, including speech-to-text software, should be tested during an Infrastructure Trial, prior to testing.
 Some speechto-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
 Reference the Assistive Technology Guidelines available on the BIE portal.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
 The student must be tested in a separate setting.
 The student must be familiar with any assistive technology external device used for test administration.
 Note: TestNav does not have embedded Speech-to-Text functionality - students must use allowable Assistive Technology or an external third party device (responses must be transcribed).
-After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a scored.

-student's responses when transcribing) into the student's standard test booklet or answer document.
-Only transcribed responses will be
+After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+Only transcribed responses will be scored.